AndreasArvidsson/talon-deck/README.md

 1. The node server watches for changes in the JSON file and via web sockets updates the webpage.
 1. On every update the Talon actions gets converted into a UUID called `actionId` that are sent to the webpage.
 The Talon actions never leave the server and the `actionId` becomes invalid after each update.
 1. When the user presses the icon the `actionId` is sent to the server, converted back to the Talon action and piped into the Talon repl.

+## Disclaimer

+This software has no login/authentication and is open to network connections.
+That means that any one with access to your local network can use it.
+Make sure to not use any destructive actions on an unsecure network.